JGCRI/stitches/paper/paper.md

 many new realizations, the maximum number depending on the number of runs archived by each ESM.
-Currently, new realizations from `stitches` can be appended to archived ESM realizations to result in  double to triple the number of runs available; This is arguably one of the main differences from the above-mentioned bottom-up approaches, which can generate infinite new realizations once an accurate statistical process is estimated from existing data.
+Currently, new realizations from `stitches` can be appended to archived ESM realizations to result in  double to triple the number of runs available; this is arguably one of the main differences from the above-mentioned bottom-up approaches, which can generate infinite new realizations once an accurate statistical process is estimated from existing data.
 We see this as a source of complementarity between these two emulation approaches.